xinjiav2/portblog/navigation/final/reflection&nextsteps.md

 - Find and patch bugs more efficiently.
 - Self-Evaluation:

-Rate ourselves a 0.9 because:
+For a self rating, we would give ourselves a 0.9 because:

 - We completed all required tasks.
 - Worked outside of school, even in our free time.